gkarakou/systemd-denotify/README.md

-# systemd-notify.py
+# systemd-denotify
 GENERAL
 -------------------
-Systemd-notify.py should not be confused with systemd-notify binary which is part of the systemd core library.
-Only the names match(that is my mistake since i forgot the c library that is located at /usr/bin), the functionality differs.
-Systemd-notify.py is a set of classes that leverage the power of systemd-python library and many other great python bindings(see the Dependencies section).
+systemd-denotify is a set of classes that leverage the power of systemd-python library and many other great python bindings(see the Dependencies section).
 These classes provide desktop notification upon a user login and when a systemd service fails.
 There is also one class that every specified interval (by default 30 minutes) notifies the user for the status of some services.
-One can start the services he/she wishes by editing the /etc/systemd-desktop-notifications.conf file
+One can start the services he/she wishes by editing the /etc/systemd-denotify.conf file

 REQUIREMENTS